bak/mongo_populator/README.md

 # MongoPopulator

 MongoPopulator populates a MongoDB database with placeholder data.
-It is built upon [Populator](https://github.com/ryanb/populator) by Ryan Bates, but it works with the [official Mongo gem](http://api.mongodb.org/ruby/current/file.TUTORIAL.html) in standalone scripts, and therefore is not tied to any particular framework.
+It is based on [Populator](https://github.com/ryanb/populator) by Ryan Bates, but it works with the [official Mongo gem](http://api.mongodb.org/ruby/current/file.TUTORIAL.html) in standalone scripts, and therefore is not tied to any particular framework.

 ## Installation